Mturgal/CourseProject/ReadMe.md

 1. Make.names function is used to removing illegal characters.
 2. Variables starting with"t" replaced with "time"
-3. Variables starting with f replaced with fastFourierTransform
+3. Variables starting with f replaced with "frequency"
 4. "Mag" is replaced with "Magnitude"
 5. "Gyro" is replaced with "Gyroscope"
-6. "Acc" is replaced "Accelerometer".
+6. "Acc" is replaced "Acceleration".
 7. "Std" is replaced with "StandardDeviation"
 8. Unnecessary dots are removed.
 9. Double Spaces are trimmed.